otomn/resume/projects.md

 Role: Lead programmer

 Lumen is a 3D platformer game developed using Unity.

+Developed the core game mechanisms and player control system.

-A game made with 4 developer, 2 artists, and a music producer
+Cooperated with the project manager, 2 level designers, 2 artists, and a music composer in this project.

 <img src=
 "https://github.com/vinaykomaravolu/Lumen/blob/master/media/4.JPG"